ankannn10/Review-Analyser-with-Self-Attention/README.md

 # Review-Analyser-with-Self-Attention
 This project implements a sentiment analysis model using transformer-based architecture inspired by the "Attention Is All You Need" paper.
-The main objective is to explore and learn self-attention mechanisms by replicating the core concepts of the transformer model
+The main objective is to explore and learn self-attention mechanisms by replicating the core concepts of the transformer model. <br>
+Built using Flask for the web interface and PyTorch for model inference, the app classifies movie reviews into positive or negative sentiments while also displaying a confidence score.
+The model leverages self-attention to analyze the input text, demonstrating the power of transformers in natural language processing tasks.